xavipocche/xavipocche/README.md

 # Hey! 👋 Nice to meet you, I'm Xavier Pocchettino and I'm Backend Java Developer♨

-I'm 21 years old, I'm from Mendoza, Argentina and I'm working as a backend dev since a year, I'm apassionate about tecnology and I love keep learning new tecnologies and computer languages.
+I'm 21 years old, I'm from Mendoza, Argentina and I'm working as a backend dev since a year, I'm apassionate about tecnology and I love keep learning new tecnologies and progamming languages.

 - 🔭 I'm currently working at <a href="https://callao.io/" target="_blank">Callao</a>
 - 🌱 I'm actually learning Computer Programming